Understanding Dog Lice | Treatment & Prevention

 Canine-sucking lice have specialized mouthparts that allow them to pierce the skin.
 This lice type is especially prevalent in long-haired dog breeds.
 During heavy infestation, the discomfort level they will cause to the dog is quite severe.
 Infestation can lead to hair loss, skin infections, itching, and anemia.

 Chewing lice get their name from their mouthparts.
 Their mouth helps with chewing on hair, skin debris, or other organic matter.
 This species typically infests the head, tail, and neck region.
-There is another chewing louse, which is heterodoxus spiniger.
-It is common in domestic dogs, within the tropical regions.
-They can be more of a problem because they can attack any part of the host's body.
+Another chewing louse, heterodoxus spiniger, is common in domestic dogs in tropical regions and can attack any part of the host's body.

 Symptoms of Lice Infestation in Dogs